 - Last but certainly not least, when in your WordPress Dashboard, go to Tools > Export and download your WordPress XML file that contains your content, posts and pages.

-How often you go through the above 5 steps depends on how often you add content to your site.
+How often you go through the above 5 steps depends on how often you add content to your site and when updates are required.
 The more often you add content the more often it would behoove you to backup.
 Get the above in place and if you ever have to go through the grief of having to restore your site, you’ll be glad you did!

-Some folks find the above a bit too hairy and complicated.
-No worries, you can subscribe to my maintenance program and I’ll handle all this for you!
+Some folks find the above a bit too hairy, complicated or they just don’t have the time.
+No worries, you can subscribe to my White Glove WordPress Support program and I’ll handle all this for you!